 Discussion

 This study was conducted in order to explore the factors that impact persistence during a counselor education doctoral degree.
-The importance of this topic of study is due to the high rates or attrition and drop-out by students pursuing a doctoral degree (Burkholder, 2012).
+The importance of this topic of study is due to the high rates of attrition and drop-out by students pursuing a doctoral degree (Burkholder, 2012).
 Isolation, lack of communication, and thoughts of inadequacy are common among students in doctoral programs across disciplines (Woo, Mulit, & Visalli, 2016).
 Thus, this study was conducted through the use of participatory action research in order to give voice and seek connection among students while identifying factors which affect persistence.
 The use of participatory action research was selected in order to include students in the process as well as find real-world solutions to the problem of doctoral persistence (Hays & Wood, 2011).

 There were clear categories and themes that were identified through the photovoice presentations by each student.
 The discovery of the six themes allow insight into what factors impact persistence to graduation of doctoral students and answers the first research question posited.
 The second research question was answered through the quotations and emotions shown by each student during the presentations.
 Each student was given power to express their own personal, family, and organizational struggles through the use of photographs and a subsequent presentation.
 The categories and themes discovered allow for a greater understanding as well as some real world solutions.